 The Company applied revenue recognition guidance to determine whether the performance obligations under this collaboration, including the license, participation on steering committees, development services, and manufacturing and supply services could be accounted for separately or as a single unit of accounting.
 The Company determined that these obligations represent a single unit of accounting and will recognize revenue as product is supplied to Actavis.
-Therefore, the Company has deferred total billed and billable milestones and development expenses of \$2.6 million as of March 31, 2014.
+Therefore, the Company has deferred total billed and billable milestones and development expenses of \$3.0 million as of June 30, 2014 and \$2.1 million as of December 31 2013 related to the agreement.